-One of the biggest surprises for me this Nordstrom Anniversary Sale was this Vince Mock Neck Sweater.
-I grabbed it from my store at the last-minute but once I got it home and tried it on with a few unsuspecting pieces…I was sold.
+Remember this Vince Mock Neck Sweater I snagged at this year’s Nordstrom Anniversary Sale?
+I grabbed it from my store at the last minute, but once I got it home and tried it on with a few unsuspecting pieces…I was sold.
+Now that we’re actually having cooler fall weather, I’m wearing it all the time.
+And the best part?
+It’s back on sale at 40% off.

-Because this is a high-end sweater, I like to get the most out of these types of pieces.
-I have a few styling tricks up my sleeve.
+Sale or no, this is a high-end sweater, and I like to get the most out of these types of pieces.
+If you’re thinking about buying one for yourself, I have a few styling tricks up my sleeve…

 How To Make The Most Of One Luxe Sweater: Vince & AllSaints